Good Life (OneRepublic song)

 "Good Life" is a song by American pop rock band OneRepublic, taken from their second studio album, Waking Up (2009).
 The song was written by group members Ryan Tedder, Brent Kutzle, and Eddie Fisher along with group associate Noel Zancanella.
 It was produced by Tedder, with co-production by Kutzle and Zancanella.

 The song was released on November 19, 2010, as the album's third single in the United States, and as its overall fourth single.
 Its popularity was increased by its use in various films, television series and advertisements.
 The single was a commercial success, peaking at number 8 on the US Billboard Hot 100 and eventually being certified multi-platinum, as well as reaching the top twenty of other music charts across Europe, Australia, and New Zealand.
 The song has sold over 3 million copies in the US as of January 2014.

 Critical reception of "Good Life" was generally positive.
 This song is unique in that the band recorded various radio versions of this song for different cities and states.
 The line changed in the lyrics is "my friends in [city/state] they don't know, where I've been."

 A remix of the song, featuring American rapper B.o.B, was released to radio stations in June 2011.

 Promotion

 Initially released as a single in November 2010, the song's popularity was increased after its use in various media.
 Google used the song in its 2010 Zeitgeist "year in review" video.
 The song is featured in the trailers for the films Eat Pray Love and One Day, in the film Easy A, and in the television series One Tree Hill, Cougar Town, Gossip Girl, Rookie Blue, America's Got Talent and 90210.
-The group performed the song at the 2011 Teen Choice Awards, 2011 Billboard Music Awards, American Music Awards of 2011, Live with Regis and Kelly, Dancing with the Stars, and recently at the 2011 Disney Parks Christmas Day Parade, and again in the MTV Music Evolution Manila 2016.
+The group performed the song at the 2011 Teen Choice Awards, 2011 Billboard Music Awards, American Music Awards of 2011, Live with Regis and Kelly, Dancing with the Stars, the 2011 Disney Parks Christmas Day Parade, and at the MTV Music Evolution Manila 2016.
 The background music of this song was played on various Walt Disney World television and radio commercials.
 In August 2012, "Good Life" was featured in a Honda Summer Clearance Event commercial.